wallarm/product-documentation/docs/2.16/user-guides/triggers/triggers.md

 You can configure all the trigger components:

 * **Condition**: system event to be notified about.
-For example: getting a certain amount of attacks, blacklisted IP address, new user added to the account.
+For example: getting a certain amount of attacks, blacklisted IP address, and new user added to the account.
 * **Filters**: condition details.
 For example: attack types.
 * **Reaction**: action that should be performed if the specified condition and filters are met.
-For example: sending the notification to Slack or another system configured as the [integration](../settings/integrations/integrations-intro.md), blocking IP address or marking requests as the brute‑force attack.
+For example: sending the notification to Slack or another system configured as the [integration](../settings/integrations/integrations-intro.md), blocking IP address, or marking requests as the brute‑force attack.

 Triggers are configured in the **Triggers** section of the Wallarm Console.
 The section is available only for users with the **Administrator** [role](../settings/users.md).